hzFishy/UnrealNotes/content/Unreal Engine/Graphics/Lightning/Static Lighting Deep Dive.md

 This function does a number of important things:

 **1.`FStaticLightingSystem::InvalidateStaticLighting`** - Invalidates the lighting of the current levels so new lighting can be applied.<br>
-It iterates all levels for the lightning context world, if it should update the static lightning data it will call `ULevel::ReleaseRenderingResources` and clear `MapBuildData` using `UMapBuildDataRegistry::InvalidateStaticLighting`.
+It iterates all levels for the Lighting context world, if it should update the static Lighting data it will call `ULevel::ReleaseRenderingResources` and clear `MapBuildData` using `UMapBuildDataRegistry::InvalidateStaticLighting`.
 Some others miscellaneous stuff is done inside the function.

 **0.5`FLightmassProcessor::CompleteRun`**<br>